trobbie/autocad-lib/README.md

 # autocad-lib

 Base functions used in my AutoCAD environment.
+Provides a common dependency library that is deemed stable and tested to for other team members to use.

 Language: Autolisp